rabia-akhtar/apcs-final/README.md

 Developmental Log
 -------
 06/01 - We began researching our project.
 Fanny will have the buttons of the calculator done by Wednesday.
 I'll look into making graphs in Java - RA <br>
+06/03 - I finished making the class that would allow us to make buttons -FM <br>